Jury FAQs

 I am a stay-at-home parent with children that are not yet in school or the caregiver to a disabled person.
 Can I be excused?

-The Court generally does not excuse individuals based on physical or financial hardship at the initial summons stage of the process.
+The Court generally does not excuse individuals based on financial hardship prior to Jury Selection Day.
 Instead, hardships are discussed during jury selection for a trial.
-If you believe your circumstances fall within the provisions contained in Missouri Revised Statute 494.430 you may request an excuse in writing on the Juror Qualification Form.
+If you believe your circumstances fall within the provisions contained in Missouri Revised Statute 494.430.
+You may file a written request to the Jury Commission.
 Be specific and provide information such as financial, medical, and/or other proof regarding your hardship.
-If postponing your service to a later date would help you to be able to make arrangements you have the right to a one time postponement.
-For further information on postponements please click here.
+Postponing your service to a later date may help you to make arrangements.
+Each person has the right to a one-time postponement.
+For further information on postponements please call the Circuit Clerks Civil Office at 417-256-3741 x1 x2

 Is childcare provided?

 No. The Court does not provide childcare services.
 Please DO NOT bring your child(ren) when reporting for jury service.
-Arrangements for the care of your child(ren) should be made prior to reporting for jury service.
+Your childcare arrangements should be made prior to reporting for jury service.

 Is lunch provided?